tomslee/ridehail/doc/cities.md

 - \\rho = system utilization level (request rate??)
 - k = number of drivers

-Little&rsquo;s Law says average waiting time is proportional to the number of passengers waiting.
+Little's Law says average waiting time is proportional to the number of passengers waiting.
 Effective utilization level is:

 \rho = \lambda .
 (1 - \theta_a) / (k \* \mu)

-- \\theta<sub>a</sub> is the abandonment rate: I don&rsquo;t bother with this
+- \\theta<sub>a</sub> is the abandonment rate: I don't bother with this
 - \\lambda is request rate (Poisson process: average time is known but exact timing is random and uncorrelated)
 - \\mu is the service rate v/d (v = speed)
 - \\rho = \\lambda / (k \\mu) = (\\lambda d/k) is the utilization rate (traffic intensity)